miguelriego/Hearthbits/README.md

 bot.py is for direct messages to the bot (more for testing purposes), while inbot handles inline queries.
 Soundbot is a modified script that gathers the card into a local db.

 ## Change log
+**Aug 22**
+* Tried uploading conversions to Dropbox, caching in cache DB.
+Worked fine until file handoff.
+Will instead host on my own site or something.

 **Aug 16**
 * Added conversion function.
 Need FFMPEG and pydub for this
 * Updated requirements.txt